 In Hindu tradition, Triveni Sangam is the confluence of three rivers.
 Sangam is the Sanskrit word for confluence.
 The point of confluence is a sacred place for Hindus.
 A bath here is said to flush away all of one’s sins and free one from the cycle of rebirth.
 The Triveni Sangam in Prayag (Allahabad) is the confluence of two physical rivers Ganga, Yamuna, and the subterranean mystic Saraswati River.

 The rivers maintain their identity and are visibly different as they merge.
 While the Yamuna is deep, calm, and greenish in colour, the Ganga is shallow, forceful, and clear.
 The Saraswati remains hidden, but the faithful believe that she makes her presence felt underwater.
 At the confluence of these two great Indian rivers, where the invisible Saraswati conjoins them, Hindu pilgrims take boats to bathe from platforms erected at the confluence.
-This, together with the migratory birds give a picturesque look to the river during the Kumbha Mela, in the Hindu month of Magh (January-February).
-It is believed that all the gods come in human form to take a dip at the Sangam and expiate their sins.
+Migratory birds throng the city from the months of November and December, their sounds a distinct presence on the holy river.
+They feed on whatever is made available by the rivers and the pilgrims, as also the boats cruising by.

-The arrival of annual visitors — the Siberian gulls — at the Triveni Sangam in Allahabad heralds the onset of winters.
+The arrival of annual visitors — the Siberian gull (Larus fuscus heuglini) — at the Triveni Sangam in Allahabad heralds the onset of winters.
 With the onset of winters, these Siberian birds spread their wings to take a flight of thousands of kilometres all the way from Siberia via Afghanistan, Mongolia and Tibet crossing high Himalayan mountains.